Ynlay/100-days-of-code/log.md

 ### Day 27: February 10

 **Today's Progress**: Created a new project in visual studio for a ReactionTime app.
-Almost done.

 ### Day 28: February 11